Finding Urban Nature (FUN)

 "I never knew that I could be good at science." -3rd grade student

 "The program is amazing.
 The kids love it.
-The methodology really enables the children who are tactile and visual learners to comprehend their sciences studies in a more CONNECTED and concert manner.
+The methodology really enables the children who are tactile and visual learners to comprehend their science studies in a more CONNECTED and concerted manner.
 It is a whole comprehensive lesson that is so well crafted.
 I just realize how powerful the lessons really are."

 - FUN Program Volunteer